-\textbf{Safe Reinforcement Learning}: The objective of developing a safe robot-assisted dressing system can be formulated as a safe reinforcement learning problem~\cite{garcia2015comprehensive, liu2022constrained}, where the reward is to dress the person, and a safety constraint is given by a maximum force that is applied to the person.
+\textbf{Safe Reinforcement Learning}: The objective of developing a safe robot-assisted dressing system can be formulated as a safe reinforcement learning problem~\cite{garcia2015comprehensive, liu2022constrained}, where the reward is to dress the person, and the safety constraint is that the amount of force applied to the person should be below a threshold.
 However, there could be some issues of directly applying safe RL algorithms to our problem setting: if we train the safe RL policy in simulation using both vision and force, then it will be difficult to transfer to the real world since the simulator does not provide accurate enough force simulation with deformable cloth.
 Our method avoids this issue by training a vision-based policy in simulation and a force-based dynamics model in the real world.